mas-bandwidth/netcode/README.md

 # Usage

-To use netcode, first generate a random 32 byte private key.
-Keep this key safe and do not share it with anybody.
+Start by generating a random 32 byte private key and back it up somewhere safe.
+Do not share your private key with _anybody_.

-For example:
+Especially, _do not_ include your private key in your client executable!

+Here is a test private key:

 ```c
 static uint8_t private_key[NETCODE_KEY_BYTES] = { 0x60, 0x6a, 0xbe, 0x6e, 0xc9, 0x19, 0x10, 0xea,